-A maximum term contract provides that the contract will terminate at the end of an identifiable period but can be terminated before the end of that period.
+A maximum term contract provides that the contract will terminate at the end of an identifiable period but can be terminated before the end of that period by providing notice in accordance with the terms of the contract.

 These restrictions do not apply to casual employees.